An independent public health & consumer protection publication by former FORBES managing editor Brian Pempus

-A Minnesota lawmaker who has been a longtime advocate for consumer protection says his state could soon be home to a bill to regulate so-called “prediction markets.”
+A Minnesota lawmaker who has been a longtime advocate for consumer protection is now leading legislation to crack down on so-called “prediction markets.”

-“We’re certainly open to a bill,” Sen. John Marty, a member of the Minnesota Democratic-Farmer-Labor Party, told GamblingHarm.org in an interview.
+“We’re certainly open to a bill,” Marty told GamblingHarm.org in a December 2025 interview.
 Marty, who has sponsored other gambling-related legislation, added that Minnesota could also sue to try to stop the controversial sports betting platforms.

 “We must stop prediction markets from taking over here if the federal courts won’t stop them,” Marty said.
 “Prediction market sports betting is illegal and clearly gambling.”